Zeyu-Li/GitHub_index/README.md

 - [pong](https://github.com/Zeyu-Li/pong) - a pong recreation using pygame
 - [PyGithub_sorter](https://github.com/Zeyu-Li/PyGithub_sorter) - a GitHub sorting using python and PyGithub
 - [memory](https://github.com/Zeyu-Li/memory) - a matching game made using pygame
+- [requirements-maker](https://github.com/Zeyu-Li/requirements-maker) - Supply a list of the modules by the pypi name (comma separated list) and will output a requirements.txt
 - [fractions_cal_py](https://github.com/Zeyu-Li/fractions_cal_py) - a fractions calculator in python
 - [python_fractions_module](https://github.com/Zeyu-Li/python_fractions_module) - a Fractions module in Python
 - [replace_text](https://github.com/Zeyu-Li/replace_text) - a python program to replace text in a text file given a dictionary to replace it with